The 5 key elements for getting a great deal when selling a business

 In 2000, Ward led the IPO of the dotcom darling Orchestream, which saw its market value of £214 million soar to over £900 million.
 He warns that an IPO should never be regarded as a way out, saying: ‘Listing on the public markets is a transition, not an exit.
 It’s a means to raise funds, nothing else.
 As a founder, for instance, you can’t sell shares as that hits confidence in the business.’

 When it comes to how to value a business, it’s easy for a listed entity as the price to earnings ratio is an adequate measure.
 For private companies, it’s more ambiguous.
-‘If you ask five people to value something, invariably they’ll come up with five different answers; there’ll always be a range,’ comments BDO’s Breach.
+‘If you ask five people to value something, invariably they’ll come up with five different answers; there will always be a range,’ comments BDO’s Breach.

 The most commonly used valuation is EBITDA (earnings before interest, tax, depreciation and amortisation).
 However, operating in a hot sector can throw the science of valuations out the window.